yeswework/fabrica-dev-kit/README.md

 #Fabrica for WordPress
 Fabrica provides an environment and tools to streamline every part of the WordPress development process.
 Its main features are:

-* Instant set-up of fast local development server for each project
+* Instant set-up of fast local development server
-* Tools for writing better templates using Twig, PostCSS and BEM
+* Tools for coding better themes using Twig, PostCSS, MVC and BEM
-* Build script to lint and optimize assets
+* Build script to preprocess, lint and optimize assets
-* Live, synchronized browser/device testing
+* Live browser testing, synchronized across devices
+* Version control for custom fields
 * Instant deployment

-##List of all features
+##All features

 ###Installs and configures an independent local development environment for each project.